gallarotti/collaborative-minds/README.md

 collaborative-minds
 ===================

-A fictitious project to learn Angular,JS and how to work with the MEAN stack
+A simple project to learn *Angular.JS* and how to work with the *MEAN* stack -- and with Git :)